eclipse/imagen/docs/guide/color/index.md

 5.2 Color Management
 -----------------------------------------

-JAI uses three primary classes for the management of color:
+ImageN uses three primary classes for the management of color:

 -   `ColorModel` - describes a particular way that pixel values are mapped to colors.
 A `ColorModel` is typically associated with an